horejsek/python-webdriverwrapper/README.markdown

 f.data
 ```

-This method support downloading from link (use attribute href) or from button in form (use action or current URL).
-It looks for attribute method of form, so is used correctly GET or POST.
-Method collect all data from form and pass it to URL (in case of method GET) or to data request (in case of method POST).
+This method supports downloading from link (use attribute href) or from button in a form (use action or current URL).
+It looks for attribute method of a form, so is used correctly GET or POST.
+Method collects all data from form and pass it to URL (in case of method GET) or to data request (in case of method POST).

 ### Forms